Dear Dangerously in Love with Your Finances,

 Now is not the time to go dark on your marketing.
 Highlight your clients and employees on social media.
 Tell some of the amazing stories behind your business.
 Holiday promotions don’t end once Black Friday hits–that’s just the beginning.
 Be sure that you have a plan to keep churning out content to highlight your work and bring it to life to your audience.

 Prepare yourself, do your best, and fully focus on what you’re doing.
 That’s my holiday advice for any new or existing business.
 This special time of year brings with it definite challenges, but also exciting opportunities.

 One other tip: Once you get this holiday season under your belt, schedule time to debrief.
 Whether you’re a sole proprietor or have a team, reflect on what went well, what didn’t, and complete surprises for your business.
 Discuss ideas on what you can approach differently for subsequent years.
-And then schedule your deadline to get your holiday plan in place long before Thanksgiving 2020.
+And then schedule your deadline to get your holiday plan in place long before Thanksgiving next year.